-In November of 2015, the DHHR filed an abuse and neglect petition against petitioner and the children's mother that alleged that the parents' drug abuse resulted in the children's abuse.
-The DHHR also alleged that the home was unsanitary, the children had not received proper dental care, and the parents denied a DHHR worker entry into the home.
-The DHHR further alleged that petitioner and the mother were involved in a pending abuse and neglect case in Jackson County, West Virginia and they refused to cooperate in services in that case.
-Subsequently, the circuit court held a preliminary hearing wherein petitioner and the mother failed to appear because they were not properly served.
-The parties' counsel appeared and the hearing proceeded without them.
-A DHHR worker testified that both parents were non-compliant with her requests to enter the home after receiving a referral and they had visible sores on their bodies that were "consistent with drug use."
-The worker also testified that the mother appeared
+In November of 2015, the DHHR filed an abuse and neglect petition against petitioner and the father.
+The DHHR alleged that the parents' drug abuse resulted in the children's abuse.
+The DHHR also alleged that the home was filthy and unsanitary, the children had not received proper dental care, and the parents denied a DHHR worker entry into the home.
+The DHHR further alleged that petitioner and the father were involved in a pending abuse and neglect case in Jackson County, West Virginia and they refused to cooperate with services in that case.
+Subsequently, the circuit court held a preliminary hearing wherein petitioner and the father failed to appear because they were not properly served.
+The parties' counsel was present.
+A DHHR worker testified that both parents were non-compliant with her requests to enter the home following a referral and had visible sores on their bodies that were "consistent with drug use."

-1Consistent with our long-standing practice in cases with sensitive facts, we use initials where necessary to protect the identities of those involved in this case.
+&lt;sup>1Consistent with our long-standing practice in cases with sensitive facts, we use initials where necessary to protect the identities of those involved in this case.
 See In re K.H., 235 W.Va.
 254, 773 S.E.2d 20 (2015); Melinda H. v.
 William R. II, 230 W.Va.
 731, 742 S.E.2d 419 (2013); State v.
 Brandon B., 218 W.Va.
 324, 624 S.E.2d 761 (2005); State v.
 Edward Charles L., 183 W.Va.
 641, 398 S.E.2d 123 (1990).
-Additionally, because two of the children in this matter share the same initials, the Court refers to them as L.G.-1 and L.G.-2, respectively.
+Additionally, because two of the children in this matter share the same initials, the Court will refer to them as L.G.-1 and L.G.-2 throughout this memorandum decision.

-to be groggy, disheveled, and staggering.
-The circuit court granted petitioner and the mother leave to file a motion for a supplemental preliminary hearing due to the lack of notice.
-Neither petitioner nor the mother requested a supplemental preliminary hearing in this matter.
+The worker also testified that petitioner ultimately let the worker in the home and petitioner appeared to be groggy, disheveled, and staggering.
+The circuit court granted petitioner and the father leave to file a motion for a supplemental preliminary hearing due to lack of notice.
+Neither petitioner nor the father requested a supplemental preliminary hearing in this matter.

-In January of 2016, the circuit court held an adjudicatory hearing wherein the mother testified that neither she nor petitioner had substance abuse problems and both would "pass a drug screen that day."
-The circuit court ordered petitioner and the mother to submit to a drug screens and ordered a recess during the hearing.
-The mother tested positive for amphetamines and Suboxone.
-Petitioner tested positive for amphetamines, Suboxone, and methamphetamines.
-The mother objected to the relevance of the drug screen to the extent that it would be used as evidence of her drug use at adjudication.
-The circuit court noted the mother's objection and stated that the positive drug screen would be relevant to her credibility as a witness.
-Petitioner moved the circuit court to continue the remainder of the hearing until the parties received laboratory confirmation of the drug screens.
+In January of 2016, the circuit court held an adjudicatory hearing wherein petitioner testified that neither she nor the father had substance abuse problems, they were not abusing drugs, and both would "pass a drug screen that day."
+The circuit court ordered petitioner and the father to submit to random drug screens during a recess.
+Following the screen, petitioner tested positive for amphetamines and Suboxone.
+The father tested positive for amphetamines, Suboxone, and methamphetamines.
+Petitioner objected to the relevance of the drug screen to the extent that it would be used as evidence of her drug use at adjudication.
+The circuit court noted petitioner's objection and stated that the positive drug screen would be relevant as to her credibility as a witness.
+The father moved the circuit court to continue the remainder of the hearing until the parties received laboratory confirmation of the drug screens.